 1. Don’t Start A Blind Run For The Cheapest Or The Most Expensive Shopify Theme Option By Default

-Similar way, just because a theme is the most expensive one, doesn’t mean it is the best one.
-Most of the times, these themes are too huge for a single person to handle.
-You will only waste most of your time just in configuring such Shopify templates.
+Similarly, just because a theme is the most expensive doesn’t mean it is the best.
+Most of the time, these themes are too huge for a single person to handle.
+You will only waste most of your time just configuring such Shopify templates.

 2. A Feature-rich Shopify Theme Is As BAD As A Feature-less Shopify Theme

-In recent few years, YouTubers have posted a tremendous number of videos related to Shopify dropshipping on YouTube.
-Most of them show a different set of features that might have helped those YouTubers in getting their sales.
+In recent few years, YouTubers have posted many videos related to Shopify dropshipping on YouTube.
+Most of them show different features that might have helped those YouTubers get their sales.

-As a result, people are trying to install every app from the app store and trying to make their themes as feature-rich as possible.
-Most if not all beginner Shopify dropshippers think that a Shopify theme must be feature-rich and so, they should prefer them.
+As a result, people are trying to install every app from the app store to make their themes as feature-rich as possible.
+Most beginner Shopify dropshippers think that a Shopify theme must be feature-rich, so they should prefer them.

 But Here You Are WRONG!

 Moreover, you don’t actually need all the promoted features.
-Rather those extra features are only to increase the price of the premium Shopify website templates.
+Instead, those extra features only increase the price of the premium Shopify website templates.

 3. The Shopify Theme Should Not Have Less Than 4 Stars Review Rating

-Some theme selling websites don’t have the option to add reviews — so don’t panic if you don’t see any review on any theme there.
+Some theme-selling websites don’t have the option to add reviews — so don’t panic if you don’t see any reviews on any theme there.